Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Introduction

 Another factor discussed in this paper is the impact of structural disorder on the critical behaviour.
 Since some degree of structural imperfection is unavoidably present in almost all materials, this issue still attracts interest of researchers.
-It is known that the changes introduced by the disorder depend on its type: various realisations of quenched disorder have been studied for SR case (see e.g. \cite{Holovatch02}).
-However only two types of disorder have been considered for LR interacting systems in the form of dilution \cite{Yamazaki1978,Li1981,Theumann1981,Belim2003a,Chen2001,Chen2002,Shapoval2022,Shapoval2024} and in the form of random fields \cite{Affonso2023,Ding2024,Okuyama2025,Weir1987,Agrawal2023,Tarjus2020}.
+It is known that the changes introduced by the disorder depend on its type: various realizations of quenched disorder have been studied for SR case (see, e.g., \cite{Holovatch02}).
+However, only two types of disorder have been considered for LR interacting systems in the form of dilution \cite{Yamazaki1978,Li1981,Theumann1981,Belim2003a,Chen2001,Chen2002,Shapoval2022,Shapoval2024} and in the form of random fields \cite{Affonso2023,Ding2024,Okuyama2025,Weir1987,Agrawal2023,Tarjus2020}.

 In its turn, LR interacting models with random field have been investigated by a bunch of approaches.
-In particular, different aspects of long-range low-temperature order have been explored by rigorous \cite{Affonso2023,Ding2024,Okuyama2025} as well as RG methods \cite{Bray1986,Weir1987}.
+In particular, different aspects of low-temperature long-range order have been explored by rigo\-rous~\cite{Affonso2023,Ding2024,Okuyama2025} as well as RG methods~\cite{Bray1986,Weir1987}.
 Dynamical ordering has been analysed numerically by Monte Carlo simulations \cite{Agrawal2023}.
-The question of possible dimensional reduction has been addressed within NPRG approach \cite{Tarjus2020}.
+The issue of possible dimensional reduction has been addressed within NPRG approach~\cite{Tarjus2020}.